Many digital marketers struggle to boost traffic to their sites, and there are many ways to get that done.

 This will increase the chances that the links are used and will bring people to your site.
 Think about every social media channel as another search engine, Keywords matter for blog posts, but they are just as key for social media channels.

 Remember, the idea of social media today is to provide meaningful search results that answer questions of customers and prospects.
-Don’t waste time on making content that serves your interests; focus on your readers’ interests, and the traffic will come!
+Don’t waste time on making content marketing that serves your interests; focus on your readers’ interests, and the traffic will come!